MuseumofModernArt/sol/README.md

 To link with `moma-go`, in this folder, run `yarn link`.
 In `moma-go`, run `yarn link moma-style`.
 This creates a [symlink](https://classic.yarnpkg.com/en/docs/cli/link/) to your local version.

+# Releases

+Before creating a release, run `yarn build` to build the css files.

+Then use either `git` to create a release tag, or GitHub.

+To update, `yarn update moma-style`.
+To update to a specific version, run `yarn update moma-style@[version]`.
+More on semantic versioning [here](https://classic.yarnpkg.com/en/docs/dependency-versions#toc-semantic-versioning).

 # Usage
 You should just get `dist/atoms.css` or `dist/atoms.min.css`.
 Fonts are also provided in the `dist` folder.

+To add to your package manager, such as yarn, do `yarn add git+ssh://git@github.com:MuseumofModernArt/moma-style.git`.
+[TK versioning].

+# Roadmap
+v1.0 Initial release with just atoms. v1.1 Any atoms changes that make this independent of .org. v1.2 Pull in high priority js. v1.3 Pull in lower priority js that will need to be rewritten in order to work. v1.4 New features such as bad browser banner in js.